 To deploy the Barracuda CloudGen Firewall on Microsoft Azure, use the Azure Resource Manager.
 Grouping your resources into resource groups makes it easy to create modular setups.

 There are several different configuration and deployment tools available for an Azure cloud deployment:

 Not all configuration tools offer the same functionality.
 Please refer to the Microsoft Azure product documentation for more information.

 Azure Resource Manager Deployment

-Deploy a CloudGen Firewall or Control Center via Azure Portal
+Deployment of a CloudGen Firewall or Control Center via Azure Portal

 The Azure portal allows you to deploy the Barracuda CloudGen Firewall and Firewall Control Center images from the Azure Marketplace using an easy-to-use web interface.
 Azure solution templates allow you to deploy one of the multiple preconfigured solutions depending on your use case in Azure.
-The following solutions are available in the Azure Marketplace:

-Deploy a CloudGen Firewall or Control Center via Azure PowerShell
+Deployment of a CloudGen Firewall or Control Center via Azure PowerShell

 For custom deployments using user images, or other Azure features not available via the web portal, use Azure PowerShell to deploy your firewall VM.

 For more information, see How to Deploy a CloudGen Firewall in Microsoft Azure Using PowerShell and ARM.